michaelhein39/BERTweet-MBTI/README.md

 - Designs and trains two types of classification models: 16-way and 4-headed binary
 - Calculates initial evaluation metrics for each model

+betweet_MBTI_a.ipynb

+- Very similar to classification_models_1.ipynb, but tests different hyperparameters